 NRM on Tuesday postponed voting of the party’s East African Legislative Assembly (EALA) representatives after chaotic scenes disrupted the process.

-The voting, party sources said, is expected to resume on Wednesday at 2:30pm at a yet to be announced place.
+The voting, is expected to resume on Wednesday at 2:30pm at a yet to be announced place.
 Key party members were by press time still holed up in a crisis meeting to forge a way forward after the party chairman had directed for the postponement of the chaotic election process.

 Party members including MPs and National Executive Committee members had met on Tuesday at State House in Entebbe to conduct internal elections where they were expected to select members whose names will be sent to Parliament for a final vote.